valpackett/SwiftCBOR/README.md

 MyStruct(x: 42, y: "words").encode()
 // --> bytes (as hex): a2 61 79 65 77 6f 72 64 73 61 78 18 2a
 ```

+The `encode` function doesn't *have* to look like that.
+If you want to do something custom, like [preserving the order of map keys](https://github.com/myfreeweb/SwiftCBOR/issues/21), you can build the `[UInt8]` manually.
+Look at the [Encoder functions](https://github.com/myfreeweb/SwiftCBOR/blob/master/SwiftCBOR/CBOREncoder.swift) for inspiration.

+### Encoding API

 The current general-purpose API is listed below.
 When you need fine grained control over the type you are encoding, use the following.